spacetelescope/jwst/docs/jwst/pipeline/calwebb_image2.rst

 The input to ``Image2Pipeline`` is a countrate exposure, in the form of either "_rate" or "_rateints" data.
-A single input fits file can be processed or an ASN file can be used, as long as there is only one "_rate" or "_rateints" science exposure in the association.
+A single input FITS file can be processed or an ASN file can be used, as long as there is only one output product specified in the association.
 If "_rateints" products are used as input, each step applies its algorithm to each integration in the exposure, where appropriate.